dassein/starter-academic/content/home/services.md

 ---
-# An instance of the Portfolio widget.
+# An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: notes
+widget: blank

 # This file represents a page section.
 headless: true